 Furthermore, the WFOE structure enables a foreign investor (or multiple foreign investors) to have complete freedom to implement the operational, investment and managerial strategies of the foreign parent company, without having to take into consideration the interests, needs and agenda of a domestic partner.

 This makes WFOE easier to manage.
 In addition, it is easier for a foreign investor to protect its know-how and technology, as the WFOE structure makes it easier to limit access.
 For these reasons, WFOE have become favored to EJV [Equity Joint Venture].

 Documents required for setting up Wholly Foreign Owned Enterprises:

 - 3x Certificate of Incorporations, or Equivalent document authenticated by Chinese embassy or consulate or notarized by a HK lawyer authorized by Chinese Department of Justice(If the parent company is incorporated in HK).

 - 3x Bank Reference Letters from investor’s bank to declare a good standing

 - WOFE’s Legal Representative provides 6 photos (2 inches size), brief resume signed by the Legal Representative.

 - Statement of registered capital and business Scope of WOFE for us to prepare documents.

 - Office address in China, 3x leasing contracts, 2x certificate of real estate ownership, and 2x landlord identification).

-*Note: Wholly Foreign Owned Enterprises (WFOE) are prohibited from being established in industries where there is an express requirement for a joint venture, or where a domestic party is required to hold a controlling interest under the Catalogue.
+*Note: Wholly Foreign Owned Enterprises (WFOE) are prohibited from being established in industries where there is an express requirement for a joint venture, or where a domestic party is required to hold a controlling interest per PRC laws.